Nakajima quiver varieties in dimension four: Arrangements and resolutions

-In \cite[\S 1.5]{bellamy_all_2024}, the authors express that it is unknown whether \(\Comp<4>/G_4\), a four-dimensional conical symplectic singularity, admits a construction as a quiver variety, as is has been realised as a Hamiltonian reduction in \cite[Exm.
-5.6]{bulois_towards_2017}.
-Applying the classification, we show that this is not the case.
+In \cite[Exm.
+5.6]{bulois_towards_2017}, the 4d conical symplectic singularity \(\Comp<4>/G_4\) was realised as a Hamiltonian reduction by a semisimple group.
+This led the authors in \cite[\S 1.5]{bellamy_all_2024} to ask whether \(\Comp<4>/G_4\) admits a construction as a quiver variety.
+Applying our classification, we show that this is not the case.

-\begin{proof}[Proof of \cref{cor:g4}] By \cite[\S 7.2]{bellamy_hyperplane_2018}, \(\Comp<4>/G_4\) has Namikawa Weyl group \(\Sym[3]\), and admits two projective symplectic resolutions.
-Thus for \(\Comp<4>/G_4\) to be a quiver variety it must be isomorphic to either \(\QV{\II(\A[0],\A[2])}\) or \(\QV{\I(1,1,3)}\), as by \cref{thm:quivvar} these are the only four-dimensional quiver varieties with Weyl group \(\Sym[3]\).
+\begin{proof}[Proof of \cref{cor:g4}] Following \cite[\S 7.2]{bellamy_hyperplane_2018}, \(\Comp<4>/G_4\) has Namikawa Weyl group \(\Sym[3]\), and admits two projective symplectic resolutions.
+Thus for \(\Comp<4>/G_4\) to be a quiver variety it must be isomorphic to either \(\QV{\II(\A[0],\A[2])}\) or \(\QV{\I(1,1,3)}\), as by \cref{thm:quivvar} these are the only 4d quiver varieties with Weyl group \(\Sym[3]\).
 However, the former has a unique projective symplectic resolution (being the direct product of Kleinian singularities), and the latter has four projective symplectic resolutions, as seen in \cref{exm:secarr}.
-Hence \(\Comp<4>/G_4\) is a conical symplectic singularity in dimension four that cannot be realised as a Nakajima quiver variety.
+Hence \(\Comp<4>/G_4\) is a 4d conical symplectic singularity that cannot be realised as a Nakajima quiver variety.